don-willingham/EssrigMonopriceMakerSelectV2/README.md

 Printer takes 1.75 mm filament.
 PLA is easiest to print with.
 ABS is recommened to print with an enclosure.
 Flexible TPU should be possible.
 Filament shelf life varies, moisture causes it to become brittle and break.
 It could possible lead to other printing problems.
 Filament should be stored in an air tight container with dessicant.
 Something like [Eva-dry E-333 Renewable dehumidifier, Pack of 1, White Sand](https://amzn.to/3FqfGYl) can be plugged in, and "recharged" (dried out).

 ## Leveling the bed
 Step 21 on page 14 of the manual explains the process.
 However, the printer has round knobs instead of wingnuts.
-The marlin firmware has a `Bed Tramming` feature, under the `Motion` menu, that moves the nozzle towards the 4 corners, then the center; so it's not done with the printer off.
-It is recommended to preheat hot end and bed to temperatures you plan on printing at first.
+The aftermarket Marlin firmware has a `Bed Tramming` feature, under the `Motion` menu, that moves the nozzle towards the 4 corners, then the center.
+Step 18 of the manual has the printer off, however, metal expands when hot, so it is actually recommended to preheat hot end and bed to temperatures you plan on printing when tramming/leveling.

 ## Other Preparation
 Clean bed with isopropyl alcohol.
 If prints don't stick, try to mist a little hair spray on the bed.